This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 The reason we marinate the chicken in advance is that we don’t want to run out of chicken at the last minute.
 After it is marinated for one hour, the flavor should have penetrated the entire piece of meat.

 The process is straightforward.
+Before you begin, let’s keep the chine dry with paper towels.
 You only need to combine the marinade with the chicken.
-Since we usually prepare this General Tso’s Chicken recipe in advance, we divide the marinated meat to two hundred grams portion (keep in small bags) and keep them refrigerated.
+Since we usually prepare this General Tso’s Chicken recipe in advance, we divide the marinated meat into two hundred grams portions (keep in small bags) and keep them refrigerated.

 3. Deep-fried the chicken meat